 Atopic dermatitis (eczema) is a condition that makes your skin red and itchy.
 Eczema is chronic and tends to flare periodically.
 Although relatively harmless, the condition causes a person’s skin to become very dry and itchy, often in an unsightly rash.
 There are multiple ways to treat eczema with varying degrees of success.
-Unfortunately, skin lotions and topical creams often treat the symptoms and not the cause.
+Unfortunately, skin lotions and topical creams often treat the symptoms, not the cause.

 HARD WATER V SOFT WATER